The video begins at 0:13.

 The project's principal investigator, Susan Petheram, led a team of researchers who used the Salt Lake County assessor's database to analyze property values surrounding light rail stops.
 Petheram is a NITC doctoral dissertation fellow and the research stems from her dissertation.

 "We were seeing a certain negative impact [on property values] right around the core station area for single family homes," Petheram said.
-Slightly farther out from the station, but...Read more
+Slightly farther out from the...Read more

 Susan Petheram, a Ph.D. candidate in the Metropolitan Planning, Policy, & Design program at the University of Utah, has recently been awarded a NITC dissertation fellowship.